 Patients with hospital-acquired pneumonia classically present with a combination of cough (productive or non-productive), dyspnoea, or chest pain.

 However, many post-operative patients may not present as ‘clear-cut’ as this, due to factors such as intubation, reduced consciousness, or other co-morbidities.
-Indeed, the only clinical features may be a general malaise, pyrexia, impaired cognition, or changes in physiological parameters.
+Indeed, the only clinical features may be a general malaise, pyrexia, or impaired cognition.

 On examination, patients may have a reduced oxygen saturation, increased RR or HR, pyrexial, or with features of a septic response.
 Bronchial breath sounds (localised or diffuse) and inspiratory crackles may be heard on auscultation, associated with a dull percussion note.